The Chit from Matron: Work, and the Making of a Modernist Living

 In 2019, David Graeber published an influential lamentation on the vacuity of the occupations he calls ‘Bullshit Jobs’, which suggested that ever more employees in different areas of capitalist economies thought they were employed in a ‘bullshit job’, defined as ‘a form of employment that is so completely pointless, unnecessary or pernicious that even the employee cannot justify its existence even though the employee feels obliged to pretend that this is not the case’ (Graeber 2019, 8).
 Graeber offers as an epigraph to one of the chapters in his book the following quotation: ‘In the Scilly Islands … the natives of that group are popularly said to have eked out a precarious livelihood by taking in each other’s washing’ (Graeber 2019, 145).
 He offers as a reference only ‘obscure nineteenth-century joke’, though there seems no particular reason why he might not have given its 1876 source in a report of a lecture ‘On the Uses of a Landed Gentry’ given in Edinburgh by J.A.
 Froude, though the phrase does not in fact occur in the text of Froude’s actual lecture (Froude 1876).
 Graeber’s book is devoted to convincing us that such circumstances are so absurd that the requirement to work should be swept away by putatively rational means such as a Guaranteed Universal Income.
 It seems much more likely that the point of work may be precisely to disguise this absurdity.
 The fact that the pretence of working is itself a kind of ordeal, privation, or exploitation, may be a proof of the importance of ensuring that work is indeed of a kind we can call `hard` even and, in fact, especially, when it is not.

 This is perhaps part of the reason that the peculiar practice, or rather, perhaps, the peculiar category of practice, known as ‘art’ got itself so mixed up in modernism with the question of difficulty.
 Just at the point, from the late nineteenth century onwards, at which artists started to react testily against the expectation that their work required special kinds of skill or laboriously acquired technique, and began to insist that art in fact embodied the ideal of transcending vulgarly laborious craft, and just as the suspicion began to grow that the forms of modern art they produced did not really make many demands at all on their time or technique, so a set of occult beliefs began to be brewed about the special kinds of spiritual vocation and striving that was needed to be a modern artist.
 In fact, a special charisma had begun to be accorded to the figure of the artist from the Renaissance onwards, but from the late nineteenth century onwards the visionary power thought to be possessed by the artist began to be transferred to his or her products, which acquired their value, not from the qualities, of verisimilitude, beauty, absorptiveness, and so on, that had been readily recognisable by their audiences, but from the evidence they supplied of being the outcome of particular kinds of work, that no longer seemed to be governed by accepted aims or techniques.
-In lockstep with this, the audiences for modern art were persuaded that their own responses needed ever more elaborate training, not least in the huge expansion of courses of academic study devoted to the understanding and interpretation of the different kinds of art that multiplied during the twentieth century.
-Increasingly, the point of a work of art was not to supply pleasure but rather to furnish difficulty, even if that difficulty was supposed to constitute a new kind of pleasure.
+In lockstep with this, the audiences for modern art were persuaded that their own responses needed ever more elaborate training, not least in the huge expansion of courses of academic study devoted to the understanding and interpretation of the different kinds of art that proliferated during the twentieth century.
+Increasingly, the point of a work of art was not to supply pleasure but rather to furnish difficulty, even if that difficulty was supposed to constitute a new kind of pleasure, such pleasure that pleasure was not the word.
 Up until the end of the eighteenth century, making art had been thought to be hard, in order that its reception should furnish a kind of ease; by the end of the following century, it was the reception of art that was turned into hard work.
 The work that goes in to the fantasy of difficulty in modern art is acidly mocked by John Carey, in the course of his remarks on the case made by John Tusa for increased government funding of opera:

 ‘The fact is’, he explains, ‘that opera is not like dipping into a box of chocolates.
 It is demanding, difficult.’
 Despite this assurance, the association of opera with difficulty seems questionable.
 What sort of difficulty, it might be asked, do those attending operas encounter?
 What is difficult about sitting on plush seats and listening to music and singing?
 Getting served at the bar in the interval often requires some effort, it is true, but even that could hardly qualify as difficult compared with most people’s day’s work.
 The well-fed, well-swaddled, beneficiaries of corporate entertainment leaving Covent Garden after a performance and hailing their chauffeurs do not look as if they have been subjected to arduous exercise, mental or physical.
 (Carey 2005, 46-7)

 Much twentieth-century art devoted itself to the paradoxical project of unworking, or working art free from the structures and expectations of work, in particular through a refusal to produce what are known or recognised as works of art.
 There are two forms of this refusal.
 One is the idea of the readymade, as inaugurated in Marcel Duchamp’s Fountain, a urinal signed ‘R. Mutt’ submitted in 1917 to an exhibition of the Society of Independent Artists in New York.
-Thereafter, it was open to artists to claim that their acts of choice, as dramatised by the displacement of objects from their familiar contexts into the context of the gallery, were enough on their own to make objects into works of art: or, what increasingly would come to the same thing, objects of speculation as to whether they were in fact works of art or not.
+Thereafter, it was open to artists to claim that their acts of choice, as dramatised by the displacement of objects from their familiar contexts into the context of the gallery, were enough on their own to make objects into works of art: or, what increasingly would come to the same thing, objects of intriguing speculation as to whether they were in fact works of art or not.
 This is really a replay of J.C.
-Maxwell’s conundrum of the demon who might be able to perform work merely through the action of selection or sorting molecules.
-It was only a matter of time before artists would realise that there was no need for any kind of work-like object to act as a bait or decoy, since the very act of conceiving or projecting various sorts of actions or procedures might be regarded as art work.
+Maxwell’s conundrum of the demon who might be able to perform work merely through the action of selecting or sorting molecules.
+It was only a matter of time before artists would realise that there was no need for any kind of work-like object to act as a bait or decoy, since the very act of conceiving or projecting the idea of various sorts of actions or procedures might be regarded as art work, especially if it could be represented as the strenuous-sounding activity of ‘de-objectification’.
 The surprise is that it did in fact take almost half a century for what was called ‘conceptual art’ to emerge, first of all in the US and then in Europe.
 As Sol deWitt explained in 1967, ‘When an artist uses a conceptual form of art, it means that all of the planning and decisions are made beforehand and the execution is a perfunctory affair’ (LeWitt 1999, 12).
 As often as not the execution is so perfunctory that it can safely and perhaps even preferably be left to others to carry out, making the artist a kind of designer or commissioner, and the artist’s idea ‘a machine that makes the art’ (LeWitt 1999, 12).
 LeWitt does not go out of his way to suggest that the work of producing concepts is itself particularly hard work, and his statement concludes with the observation in a footnote that ‘I dislike the term “work of art” because I am not in favor of work and the term sounds pretentious’ (LeWitt 1999, 16).

 None of this could possibly have gone anywhere were it not for a peculiar kind of paradox that came to constitute the whole realm of art practice, or, since the point is that the practice is arbitrary and incidental, what we must call the mythos of art.
 On the one hand, the purposes, process and effects of art became increasingly self-determining, that is, meant to demonstrate the capacity of art to make of itself what it liked.
 Seen somewhat more expansively, one might also say that the point of a work of art seemed increasingly to be to dramatise the question of what kind of work it actually was, often by teasingly hinting that no work of any familiar kind (‘brush-work’, say) might have been involved at all.
 One might expect such a project quickly to have diminished into nothingness, with the institutions and audiences of art drifting away to busy themselves with the many other modes of leisure and distraction that began to be provided by new media and technologies.
 In fact, however, the dissolution of the traditional understanding of the kind of work that might go into making a work of art went along with a dramatic consolidation of the power, fascination and prestige of the idea of art, as embodied especially in the theory that the sphere of art involved access to a special kind of experience, or world within a world, called the ‘aesthetic’.
 Nothing proved the distinctness of the idea of the aesthetic, a term that in much common usage seems to mean nothing more, or less, than ‘being-art-ness’, more than the apparent ordinariness of the kinds of thing presented as art – supermarket items, bricks, blocks of wood, light bulbs, empty rooms, unmade beds and so, limitlessly, on, for what possible limit could there be to the capacity of art to turn non-art things into art things?
 The galleries, museums and concert-halls that had previously existed to contain or make available the specific and distinctive kind of art-work that were the precipitates of the work putatively done by artists, now became arenas for the performance of a special kind of work of vague musing on, or, as it was sometimes called, interrogation of the nature of the work, involved in art.